U FIRST CAPITAL IS THE OFFICIAL ACCELERATION SERVICE PROVIDER TO UCSC'S SVLINK

 SVLink Member Benefits (delivered by U First Capital for an Accelerator Fee of $10,000 per year):

-Monthly speaker series featuring investors, startup founders and corporate executives
+Monthly pitching series featuring investors, startup founders, and corporate executives

 Day-long funding course from a venture capitalist or founder on how to raise funding